tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Aperture-Photometry.rst

 .. image:: images/Aperture-Photometry_files/Aperture-Photometry_30_0.png

-As you can see the lightcurves from the two apertures look very different.
+As you can see the light curves from the two apertures look very different.
 It looks as if the aperture we have defined manually may have less background or contaminating flux from scattered than the SPOC aperture.
 We will learn more about contamination in our `next